 UPDATE 9/6: Additional fodder for you...

 - The Tracking Board seems to nab these "exclusives" awfully conveniently.
-Lately they've been tailored to what's relevant to specific audience.
+Lately they've been tailored to what's trending to specific audiences.
 For example, the Naruto movie news just so happened to appear right when the manga ended.
 Today they've got first dibs on a Nicktoons "Avengers" movie, just days after Nickelodeon's president mulled the revival of classic shows.
 Their Mega Man exclusive comes only a week after Mega Man Legacy Collection's launch.
 Despite being only a collection of older games, MMLC was unquestionably anticipated all over the net - trending on Twitter and headlining various gaming outlets.
 Point is, The Tracking Board's exclusives piggy-back trendy subjects of the week.

 - I don't mean to discredit anyone.
 It's just seems a little too convenient they keep nabbing all these "exclusives" around intellectual proprieties current headlining news elsewhere.